krypt0k1/hsmtool/README.md

         Enter labels for RSA and AES keys.
         Provide the token label and PIN.
         Specify key size (2048 or 4096).
-        Decide whether the public key should be a wrapping key.
+        Decide whether the RSA public key should be a wrapping key.
-        Generate a new key pair or use an existing one.
+        Generate a new RSA key pair or use an existing one.
         Generate a CSR and save it to a file.

     Example of saving wrapped private key material:
         Default: Current working directory.
-        Custom: Provide a directory path when prompted.
+        Custom: Provide a directory path when prompted. (e.g C:\Temp or /home/)

     CSR output will be saved as a .req file.